Bemboka: Geography

 The Aboriginal meaning of the name Bemboka (originally Benbooka) is thought to be "High Peak".
-Positioned at the eastern head of the Bega Valley, 25 kilometres (15 miles) from the base of Brown Mountain (1241m), a spur of the Great Dividing Range, the locality is bordered by the mountains and ridges of the South East Forests National Park.
+Positioned at the eastern (western?) head of the Bega Valley, 25 kilometres (15 miles) from the base of Brown Mountain (1241m), a spur of the Great Dividing Range, the locality is bordered by the mountains and ridges of the South East Forests National Park.
 Prominent features in the Bemboka section to the north include Indian Head, Pigeon Box, Bemboka Peak and Numbugga Walls.

 History

 The first inhabitants of the region were a sub-group of the Thaua people of the Yuin nation.
 The first European settlers were squatters grazing sheep and cattle on crown land beyond the limits of location set by the NSW Government in 1829.
 The first purchases of land by selectors occurred in 1862 and the first school was established on Brown Mountain in 1871.
 Settlement occurred in two adjacent villages – Colombo and the private subdivision of Lyttleton.
 The two towns remained relatively isolated until the bridle trail on Brown Mountain used to carry post was upgraded in 1889 to take vehicles, providing an effective means of descent from the Monaro to the coastal plain.
 Colombo was regazetted as Bemboka in 1894, and Lyttleton was incorporated into the village in 1923.
 From 1904 to 1911, the town had its own weekly newspaper, the Bemboka Advocate.
 It was also the location of the former Mumbulla Shire administration offices from 1906 until the Bega Valley Shire was formed in 1981.